alexmitchell92/SML209/southamerica.md

 <h2>Facts</h2>
 <p>
   <i>
     As you are aware, South America is not a single country.
-Rather, it is comprised of 12 countries that mainly speak either Spanish or Brazilian.
+Rather, it is comprised of 12 countries that mainly speak either Spanish or Portuguese (Brazil).
 Therefore this page will try to address South America as a whole, rather than just a single country like page dedicated to Spain.
   </i>
   </p>